Scoring high on the ASVAB

 But, it was not to be.
 Turns out, there is a lot more to the college admission process than test scores.
 I had extremely high scores and even tested out into Advanced Calculus and Composition II, but because I applied in May instead of January (I had no idea you had to apply so early back then — I was the first in my family’s children to be accepted into a 4-year college) I missed out on the majority of available funding, early class selection, and the “rushing” or orientation to campus, Greek, and dorm life that many of the most successful students had access to.
 Not to mention, the older relative who I was supposed to stay with to save money on rent decided to go on walkabout two weeks before class was supposed to start.

-Getting my Associates degree at a community college
+Getting my Associates degree at Hawkeye Community College

-I was, however, fortunate to be able to enroll at the local technical college in their Engineering program and graduated two years later (summer attendance was required for all participants) with my A.A.S Degree in Electronics Engineering Technology.
+I was, however, fortunate to be able to enroll at the local technical college (Hawkeye Community College, whose alumni includes Maddie Poppe, recent American Idol winner) in their Engineering program and graduated two years later (summer attendance was required for all participants) with my A.A.S Degree in Electronics Engineering Technology.

 Once I had that degree, I didn’t know what to do with it, but that began my search for the right job for me.
 I’ve had the pleasure of working many contracts since I began my career in IT at age 20 and I’ve always been open to working in new and emerging areas of information technology and software engineering.